blulady/petAdoption2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+adopt a pet
+- search feature
+- auth feature
+- users can add animals
+    - upload photos
+- users can mark an animal as adopted
+- users can mark favorites

+what kind of features
+    write them out like user stories

+        sally wants to login in to the app & look at adoptable animals

+    once the user stories are created
+        decide whats going into a module
+        try to flesh out component structure (or build components first & then create module)

+create the repo
+    ng new
+    push it up
+German
+1. models first (what does our data look like)
+2.
+* the biggest problem in groups is headbutts?
+* in the very beginning, think of models (user model, animal model), feature's are auth... & should be handled by only one dev
+  - dash board module
+  - account settings feature
+* come up with mvp
+  - then add fancy things like google maps, address